College of Nursing Faculty

 Telephone: (843) 792-9379

 Fax: (843) 792-6698

-Dr. Shannon Hudson is an Instructor and a Junior Research Scientist at the College of Nursing.
+Dr. Shannon Hudson is an Assistant Professor and a Junior Research Scientist at the College of Nursing.
 She received her Bachelor of Science in Nursing from the University of North Florida and her Ph.D. in Nursing from the Medical University of South Carolina.
 Dr. Hudson’s background is as an acute care nurse in the pediatric critical care setting.
 She has obtained certification as a pediatric critical care nurse through the American Association of Critical-Care Nurses.
 Dr. Hudson is a member of the American Nurses Association, the South Carolina Nurses Association, Sigma Theta Tau International Nursing Society, the Southern Nursing Research Society, the American Association of Critical-Care Nurses, and the South Carolina Public Health Association.
-Dr. Hudson has served as South Carolina Regional Faculty for the American Heart Association Basic Life Support and Pediatric Advanced Life Support programs for the 2010-2012 and 2012-2014 terms.
+Dr. Hudson has served as South Carolina Regional Faculty for the American Heart Association Basic Life Support and Pediatric Advanced Life Support programs for the 2010-2012, 2012-2014, and 2014-2016 terms.
 She was a recipient of the 2008 South Carolina Palmetto Gold Award for Excellence in Nursing and was a recipient of the South Carolina Nurses Foundation Nursing Capacity Initiative Award from 2009 through 2012.